Azure/terraform/quickstart/101-storage-account-with-static-website/readme.md

 ## Example

-To see how to run this example, see [Create an Azure resource group using Terraform](https://docs.microsoft.com/azure/developer/terraform/create-resource-group).
+To see how to run this example, see [Quickstart: Deploy a static website on Azure Storage using Terraform](https://docs.microsoft.com/azure/storage/quickstart-storage-blob-static-website).